vincentcartillier/MCTS/README.md

 **Examples**

-You can find some examples in this repository:
+You can find some examples using the MCTS here:

-* [naughtsandcrosses.py](mcts/example/naughtsandcrosses.py) is a minimal runnable example
+* [naughtsandcrosses.py](mcts/example/naughtsandcrosses.py) is a minimal runnable example by [pbsinclair42](https://github.com/pbsinclair42)
-* [connectmnk.py](mcts/example/connectmnk.py) is an example running a full game between two MCTS agents.
+* [connectmnk.py](mcts/example/connectmnk.py) is an example running a full game between two MCTS agents by [LucasBorboleta](https://github.com/LucasBorboleta)

 ## Collaborating